 Blacktown’s 2019 artists-in-residence are:

 Rosalind Stanley – Main Street Studio residency

-Rosalind will prepare a body of work for her upcoming group exhibition with artists Liam Benson and George Tillianakis.
-The studio space will be used to share ideas with these exhibiting artists as well as developing works.
+Rosalind will prepare a body of work for an upcoming group exhibition.
+The studio space will be used to share ideas with a number of exhibiting artists as well as developing works.

 Peter Rush – Main Street Studio residency